flotiq/flotiq-docs/docs/API/content-types.md

 ### Deleting content through the API

 Deleting of the object is done as the soft delete, it will be still in the database, but not accessible by API.
 It can be restored directly in the database, by setting `deleted_at` as `NULL`.

+### Listing ids of deleted Content Objects through API

+To list ids of the deleted Content Objects, you use `/removed` endpoint.
+It lists all of the deleted Content Objects of the Content Type you can filter Content Objects using `deletedAfter` query parameter containing the date after which the Content Objects were deleted.

+Example query without the parameter:

+`curl -X GET "https://api.flotiq.com/api/v1/content/blogposts/removed" -H "accept: application/json" -H "X-AUTH-TOKEN: YOUR_API_TOKEN"`

+Example query with the parameter:

+`curl -X GET "https://api.flotiq.com/api/v1/content/blogposts/removed?deletedAfter=2020-06-17%2009:00:00" -H "accept: application/json" -H "X-AUTH-TOKEN: YOUR_API_TOKEN"`

+Example response:

+`["blogposts-1","blogposts-2"]`

 ### Authoring content through the Content Entry component